danjulsj/Coaxial-Rotor-Rocket-Landing-System/Hot vs. Cold Landing.md

        - Easily implemented on a large scale
        - Reduces amount of resources used (fuel, rockets), more sustainable in the long run

+# So why cold landings?
+Because hot landings aren't sustainable.
+At this point in developing a large-scale space program, whether that be establishing human colonies on other planets or just space exploration, we need to be thinking about ways we can cut costs.
+If we can't afford launching hundreds of rockets per year now, how can we afford launching hundreds of rockets per year in the future if we don't change our ways?